 It depends on the country you live in and what account type you have chosen.
-Go to your local DEGIRO website and the first menu item in the top is “investing”.
-Below it you should see a menu option called “fees”.
+Go to your local DEGIRO website and the first menu item at the top is “investing”.
+Below it, you should see a menu option called “fees”.

-There are few things to consider though as mentioned in this article: access to US REITS, transfer costs if you ever would like to move your shares and that there is no option to DRIP your shares with the BASIC account type.
+There are a few things to consider though as mentioned in this article: transfer costs if you ever would like to move your shares and that there is no option to DRIP your shares with the BASIC account type.